-makes so many demands upon registration changes as this one.
+of Bach makes so many demands upon registration changes as this one.
 As the music progresses all of the instrument's available manuals and a variety of stops and couplers are employed, and it finishes with great finality over the full power of the organ,

 In this recording legato touch with repeated notes held at exactly half their written value is employed throughout.
-Substitution is also used in the hands but is avoided entirely in the pedal.
+One notices substitution used in the hands and systematically

-While this same time-honored legato approach to playing Bach which held sway for over a century-and-a-half runs contrary to discoveries made in the 1970's relative to articulate touch and toes-only pedaling, it nevertheless, in this recording, brings out the dense texture
+time-honored legato approach to playing Bach which held sway for over a century-and-a-half runs contrary to discoveries made in the 1970's relative to articulate touch and toes-only pedaling, it nevertheless, in this recording, brings out the dense texture